e2nIEE/pandapower/pandapower/shortcircuit/doc.md

 | `nxgraph_from_ppc(net, ppc)`  | Helper   | Builds a gridx MultiGraph representing the grid from ppc.
 Includes buses, branches, and connections to “earth” based on generator and shunt impedances.
 Used for topology-based Kappa calculations.    |
 #
 ### ppc_conversion.py
+Provides functions to create the internal Pypower data structures (ppc/ppci) from a Pandapower network (net) for short-circuit calculations.
+It adds short-circuit impedances for generators, static generators, Ward equivalents, and transformer correction factors, and checks that all required data fields exist.
+It can also produce an updated ppci with modified k-factors applied.

 | Function                   | Type     | Description                                                                                                                                |
 |----------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------|
 | `_get_is_ppci_bus`         | Internal | Returns the Pypower internal bus indices for buses marked in net._is_elements_final["bus_is_idx"].                                         |